Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Introduction

-For the category $\Mm_{Q}$, such a completion is easily accomplished.
-We just take the central completion $\hH_{Q}(\beta)$ of the quiver Hecke algebra along the trivial central character and simply define the category $\hMm_{Q, \beta}$ as the category of finitely generated $\hH_{Q}(\beta)$-modules.
-The homological properties of the category $\hMm_{Q, \beta}$ are well-understood, due to Kato \cite{Kato14} and Brundan-Kleshchev-McNamara \cite{BKM14}.
-In precise, the category $\hMm_{Q, \beta}$ has a structure of {\em affine highest weight category}, which is equivalent to saying that the algebra $\hH_{Q}(\beta)$ is an {\em affine quasi-hereditary algebra}.
-The notion of affine highest weight category is introduced by Kleshchev \cite{Kleshchev15} as a generalization of the notion of highest weight category introduced by Cline-Parshall-Scott \cite{CPS88}.
+For the category $\Mm_{Q}$, the desired completion is easily obtained.
+Namely, we just take the central completion $\hH_{Q}(\beta)$ of the quiver Hecke algebra along the trivial central character and define the category $\hMm_{Q, \beta}$ as the category of finitely generated $\hH_{Q}(\beta)$-modules.
+The homological properties of the category $\hMm_{Q, \beta}$ are well-understood, due to Kato~\cite{Kato14} and Brundan-Kleshchev-McNamara~\cite{BKM14}.
+More precisely, the category $\hMm_{Q, \beta}$ has a structure of {\em affine highest weight category}, which is equivalent to saying that the algebra $\hH_{Q}(\beta)$ is an {\em affine quasi-hereditary algebra}.
+The notion of affine highest weight category was axiomatized by Kleshchev~\cite{Kleshchev15} as a generalization of the notion of highest weight category introduced by Cline-Parshall-Scott~\cite{CPS88}.
 In particular, an affine highest weight category has {\em standard modules}, which filter projective modules.